Descanonge/neba/README.md

 > Manages parameters and datasets

 This package provides a configuration framework to retrieve parameters from configuration files and command line arguments, and a dataset definition framework to help bridge the gap between on-disk files and in-memory objects.
-Both frameworks (configuration and dataset) can be used without the other.

 The package provides an optional configuration section for Dask to quickly set things up, and work seamlessly both on a local or distributed cluster.